Healthcare Mobile App Development: Types, Trends, & Features

 An mHealth device connects with an app via Bluetooth or other short-range technology, and the app sends/receives data from the server via Wi-Fi.
 However, now some mHealth devices have direct access to the internet.
 Example: Oticon Opn S hearing aid that gets connected with devices like a smart ring, smart TV, etc.

-3. ZigBee (6LoWPAN) – ZigBee technology allows for the creation of highly secure wireless personal area networks (WPAN) with the help of small radio transmitters.
+ZigBee technology allows for the creation of highly secure wireless personal area networks (WPAN) with the help of small radio transmitters.
 It is perfect for devices working autonomously and is used, for example, for devices monitoring physical activity (heart rate, blood pressure, etc.).

-4. ANT+ - this technology is very similar to Bluetooth and operates on the same frequency range.
+This technology is very similar to Bluetooth and operates on the same frequency range.
 However, its functionality range is 30m and it consumes less power compared to Bluetooth.
 Unlike Bluetooth, ANT+ connections can transmit data to all devices in the field at the same time.
 An example of this is the Wahoo ANT+ heart rate monitor, which sends data to a mobile or a tablet.

-5. GPS – the global positioning system is responsible for finding the location and speed of an object.
+The global positioning system is responsible for finding the location and speed of an object.
 This is perhaps the most widely used technology when it comes to fitness apps.

-6.3G/4G LTE – this technology is responsible for transmitting data to mobile networks.
+This technology is responsible for transmitting data to mobile networks.
 Smartwatches based on Android Wear or Watch OS technologies that also have heart-rate tracking functionality can send data directly via 3G/4G LTE.

-7.NFC – Near Field Communication technology allows for short-range data transmission between compatible devices.
+Near Field Communication technology allows for short-range data transmission between compatible devices.
 It is most widely used by services like Samsung Pay and Google Pay.
 In the case of healthcare apps, it can be used for checking in and out of hospital visits.

-Best Medical & Healthcare Apps
+Best Healthcare Apps

 78,000 new healthcare apps were launched last year.
 However, the majority of apps were downloaded less than 5,000 times and only around 3% are meeting the high annual download number of over one million users.